 10. Fake location

-Okay, that is something I haven’t try so far but I’m planning to.
+Okay, that is something I haven’t tried so far but I’m planning to.
 Basically, you change your location on the airline website to find cheaper prices.
 Because I’m still not familiar with this hack you can read more about it here.

 Choose the line without kids.
 If there are a couple of security lines avoid the ones with kids, families move much slower.
 Get behind the business travelers, they fly frequently and move through the line faster.